mara557/DVLA-app/README.md

 - **ApiRequestTask:** AsyncTask subclass responsible for making the API request to the DVLA API.
 Executes the request in the background and returns the response to the main thread.
 Handles communication with the API including setting headers and parsing response.
 - **MainActivity:** Main activity of the app where users can enter the vehicle registration number.
 Validates input and navigates to the ResultsActivity upon submission.
 - **ResultsActivity:** Displays the retrieved vehicle information to the user.
 Handles API response, parses JSON, and dynamically creates TextViews to display information.
 Provides error handling for invalid responses.

-## Dependencies
-This project does not rely on any third-party libraries or dependencies beyond the Android SDK.

 ## Support and Updates
 This application is a personal project developed for learning purposes and may or may not receive further updates.